digital-asset/daml-finance/docs/code-samples/instruments/README.md

-# Code Samples - Getting Started
+# Code Samples - Instrument Tutorials

-This project contains the source code used in the getting-started tutorials.
+This project contains the source code used in the instrument tutorials.

 Before opening Visual Studio Code you should run `./get-dependencies.sh` (or `get-dependencies.bat` for Windows users) to download the required Daml packages.